WHAT IS A BIA?

 Councillor Gord Perks (ex-Officio), Ward 4 Parkdale-High Park

 VACANCY – Contact the office to find out how you can join the Board of Management.

 Every business/property member is charged a portion of the annual budget, based on that member’s share of the BIA’s total commercial realty assessment.
 Each year the Board, along with member input via an Annual General Meeting, prepares annual budget estimates that must be submitted to municipal council for approval.
 Once the budget is approved by municipal council, the council adds a special levy to the property tax paid by every owner of property designated (member) as industrial or commercial within the boundaries of the BIA.
 For each property, the amount of the levy will be related to its realty assessment.
 The exact amount of the BIA levy is determined by dividing the property’s realty assessment by the total realty assessment in the BIA and multiplying by the total BIA annual budget.

 For example: If a business’s commercial realty assessment is 6,000, the total commercial realty assessment of all businesses in the BIA is 2,000,000, and the BIA’s annual budget is $100,000, then that business’s BIA levy is:

 $6,000 x $ 100,000 = $300

-The Parkdale Village BIA is 1 of over 80 BIAs across the city of Toronto and is the voice of the business community.
+The Parkdale Village BIA is 1 of over 85+ BIAs across the city of Toronto and is the voice of 440+ properties, commercial businesses and/or community organizations.
 It is committed to improving and promoting the Parkdale Village area through investment and advocacy to maintain its position as one of Toronto’s premier destinations for shopping, business, and experiencing diverse culture and entertainment.